IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 # The Court of Birds
 ### Members
 **Owl** (religion): she.
 Haltingly soft spoken.
-- Identity: Morgana Saire, human death cleric of Gilead
+- Identity: Morgana Saire, human death cleric/warlock of Gilead
-	- a Felichian priest manipulated by Gilead.
-Thinks she's destroying Avizallo to gain Felichian converts, actually working for Gilead to find Nexida, lance of Kevar.
-	- Made contact with a strange power when she was a young cleric - currently holds some fragment of Gilead?
+	- ex-Felichian priest, abandoned the church when she discovered Gilead's power
 - Heads all religious functions, manages clerical rituals for aquifers
 - Pretending for peace, wants a war with Kevara that Avizallo will lose
 	- Gilead told her there is a treasure within Avizallo (Nexida) that must be claimed for Felichias/Kevara
-	- Also to convert Avizallo to Felichias
+- Trying to find info on Nexida, or Cory's true name
 - Corresponds w Vasilev, presents as an ally to her
 - Worked with Leanna to find the lance of Kevar
 	- Was willing to let Leanna kill some nobles - felt that Kevaran nobles were becoming too un-pious
 - Has asked Giltstern for help, was refused
-- Trying to destroy the reservoirs to weaken Avizallo, and find Nexida
-	- Contract Giltstern/Felichian missionaries for water > allow Kevaran access to Tensorat's labs
+- stats
+	- form of dread - boss battle stages

 **Gyrfalcon** (defense/guard/navy): they.
 Clarion, righteous.
 - Identity: Orin Skymark, half elf.
 Inherited a small seagrass farmstead